What is a Subprime Mortgage?

 The subprime mortgage market gained notoriety during the 2008 financial crisis when lax lending standards and predatory practices led to a wave of defaults and foreclosures that triggered further.
 The subprime mortgage industry faced a new wave of scrutiny as borrowers struggled to make payments amid the economic uncertainty of the pandemic lockdown.

 Subprime, in contrast to prime, refers to the credit score of the borrower applying for a loan.
 Thus, a subprime mortgage is a type of loan offered to individuals with poor credit scores or limited income documentation.
-Borrowers in this category are considered high-risk by lenders, making it challenging to qualify for traditional prime mortgages.
+Lenders consider borrowers in this category high-risk, making it challenging for them to qualify for traditional prime mortgages.

 In contrast, borrowers with high credit scores and strong income documentation are considered prime borrowers.
 Subprime mortgages are known for higher interest rates and stricter terms to compensate for the increased risk.